 The main advantage of trusts is that your assets can be distributed to your heirs without going through probate.
 If you die, any assets that are not in a trust fund must go through probate before your heirs can receive them.

-- You want to save tax
+- You want to save on taxes

 To reduce tax liability, family trusts are frequently used.
 Let us say you are a high-net-worth individual, but some family members, like your grandchildren, have little or no taxable income.
 If you create a family trust with such family members, the trustee will be able to effectively split the family income, lowering your family's overall tax liability and protecting assets.